ARM-software/Arm-2D/README.md

   - IAR
 - The library focus on **Accelerating Low Level Pixel Processing**
   - In principle, the library will **NOT** provide APIs for content creation, such as drawing shapes, text display, etc., but simple point drawing and colour-filling APIs.
+    - **[new]** We provides demos to illustrate how to draw basic shapes using User-Defined-OPCODE.
-  - In principle, the library will **NOT** provide data structures or algorithms essential for creating a GUI, such as the element tree, the GUI message handling and the tree traversal algorithms.
+  - In principle, the library will **NOT** provide a ready-to-use element tree, or GUI message handling, but some meta data structrues that homebrew GUI developers can use or take as references.

 ### 4.2 The Temporary Limitations